Development of a time calibration system for the KLM upgrade in the Belle II experiment: Concept of time calibration

 Laser diodes are highly efficient, compact, and reliable light sources, widely employed across diverse applications.
 They are particularly effective in pulse mode and can be operated at low voltage, making them ideal for calibrating optical detectors.
 In pulse mode, the output power decreases with reduced pulse widths~\cite{lddriver2019}.
 Consequently, calibration can be performed at low power levels.

 We utilized the Osram PLPT5 447KA laser diode~\cite{lddata}, which operates at a wavelength of $445~\nm$ and delivers a maximum output power of $2~\W$.
 The laser diode exhibits distinct emission angles of $0.17~\rad$ parallel to the PN junction and $0.83~\rad$ perpendicular to it.
-These characteristics make it particularly suitable for integration with a $3\times 4$ SiPM array, which is employed to capture light from a long scintillator bar with a cross section of $2.0~\cm \times 4.0~\cm$ in the R\&D for the scintillators for KLM upgrade~\cite{HTR}.
-Additionally, the laser diode's emission wavelength aligns precisely with the peak PDE of the Hamamatsu S14160 SiPM used in our experimental setup.
+The laser diode's emission wavelength aligns precisely with the peak PDE of the Hamamatsu S14160 SiPM used in our experimental setup, which will be described in Sec.~\ref{section3}.